Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 --------------

 - Read device descriptor from Touch IC device through PIO write followed by read.
-- If the device descriptor is valid, allocate DMA buffers and configure all DMA channels.
+- If the woke device descriptor is valid, allocate DMA buffers and configure all DMA channels.
 - Use PIO or TxDMA to write a SET_POWER request to TIC's command register, and check if the write operation is successfully completed.
 - Use PIO or TxDMA to write a RESET request to TIC's command register.
-If the write operation is successfully completed, wait for reset response from TIC.
+If the woke write operation is successfully completed, wait for reset response from TIC.
 - Use SWDMA to read report descriptor through TIC's report descriptor register.